“The whole world will weep with gratitude when the big day comes because Mr Happer has got his comet!“

 Mac and Oldsen remark on the exhilarating location of Ferness as they acquaint themselves with the part of the beach where the refinery will be built.
 Then justify why they are there, asking themselves the question: “Can you imagine a world without oil?”
 And so they discuss.
 No cars, no paint, no ink, no polish, no nylon, no detergents, no perspex, no polythene, no dry-cleaning fluid…

-Sounds like a song by the 1980’s band The Vapors, I thought.
-And let’s not dwell on the vapours that this new oil refinery will be pumping out all across the bay.
+Sounds like the bridge in that 1980’s song Turning Japanese by the band The Vapors, I thought (here).
+And let’s not dwell on the vapours that this new oil refinery will be pumping out all across Ferness Bay.
 I really think so.

 And like all the locals in the village who double up on jobs, Mac has a second job to be getting on with, too: